mayanku1111/mayanku1111/README.md

 ## I am interested in ML systems , hardware-aligned optimizations for LLMs and Deep Reinforcement learning

-## I want to understand the mechanism giving rise to intelligence beings.
+## I want to understand the mechanism that gives rise to intelligence and why its so efficient